Need for and Barriers to Developing Health Networks in Rural Areas

 Organization(s): The National Rural Health Resource Center

-Provides a listing of current federal rural health funding opportunities, including health network grant opportunities.
+Provides a listing of current federal rural health funding opportunities, including health network

 Organization(s): Federal Office of Rural Health Policy